Rigidity of proper colorings of $\mathbb{Z}^d$: Overview of proof

 Given a proper $q$-coloring $f$ of $\Z^d$, we wish first to identify regions where $f$ follows, in a suitable sense, a dominant pattern.
 A first idea is that the decision regarding a vertex $v$ will be made based on the values that $f$ takes on the \emph{neighbors} of $v$.
 Indeed, the color that $v$ takes cannot itself be sufficient as it has only $q$ options whereas there are many more dominant patterns, but the colors of the neighbors turn out to suit the job.
 A second idea, motivated by the toy scenario described earlier and also by questions of approximation of contours which will be soon described, is that each region will be a (regular) even or odd set.
 More precisely, the region associated with a dominant pattern $(A,B)$ is an even set if $|A|\le|B|$ and an odd set if $|A|>|B|$ (thus odd sets appear only if $q$ is odd).
 Let us now describe the regions precisely.
 Let $\phasedom$ be the set of all dominant patterns.
 For each $P=(A,B)\in\phasedom$, define the terms

 Thus, for instance, if $|A|\le |B|$ then even vertices (having even sum of coordinates) are $P$-even and odd vertices are $P$-odd.
 The region associated to $P$ is denoted $Z_P(f)$ and defined by

+Figure~\ref{fig:breakup} depicts these sets in examples.
 For technical reasons, only $P$-odd vertices whose neighbors are in the $P$-pattern are included in $Z_P$, and then $Z_P$ is taken to be the smallest $P$-even set containing them.
 Note that a $P$-odd vertex in $Z_P$ is not itself required to be in the $P$-pattern, whereas a $P$-even vertex in $Z_P$ is necessarily in the $P$-pattern, but need not have its neighbors in the $P$-pattern.
 In addition, there may be $P$-even vertices which are not in $Z_P$ although their neighbors are in the $P$-pattern.
 These somewhat undesirable consequences of our definition are allowed in order to ensure that $Z_P$ is a regular $P$-even set, which will be important in the proof.

-Having defined the regions $(Z_P)$, let us examine more closely their interrelations.
+Having defined the regions $(Z_P)_{P\in\phasedom}$, let us examine more closely their interrelations.
 It is possible for a vertex $v$ to belong to two (or more) of the $Z_P$ and also possible that it lies outside all of the $Z_P$.
-These possibilities are captured by the following definitions:
+These possibilities are captured by the following definitions (see Figure~\ref{fig:breakup}):

-(see Figure~\ref{fig:breakup}).
-Regions of this type, along with the boundaries of $Z_P$, are regions where the coloring $f$ does not achieve its maximal entropy per vertex, in a way which is quantified later.
+Regions of these types, along with the boundaries of $Z_P$, are regions where the coloring $f$ does not achieve its maximal entropy per vertex, in a way which is quantified later.
 It will be our task to prove that such regions are not numerous and this will lead to a proof of Theorem~\ref{thm:long-range-order}.
 To this end, we define

 The region $Z_*$ plays a similar role in our analysis as the contours used in arguments of the Peierls or Pirogov-Sinai type.